swimhelenhsu/StaRSFine/Spring2019Report3.md

 [**List flow rates**]

 In anticipation of failure, the team first decided to measure whether only one filter outlet could extract at the flow rate.
 To do so, the team planned on stopping flow from the upper two holes and attaching one pump to the injection tube one pump to the extraction tube.
+Therefore, the apparatus was designed so that the team could monitor the extraction zone on and escape of sand into the outlet more closely.

 ### Experimental Apparatus Fabrication
 #### Trial 1